 For the general part related to the properties of the solid state

 - C. Kittel Introduction to solid state physics

 MASSIMO OTTONELLI (President)

-It is evaluated the student's ability to apply the methods studied, in the description of the material properties, by discussing specific cases combined with an audit of the depth and coherency of the knowledge and methodology described in the course.
+The student's ability to apply the methods / concepts studied during the course is evaluated, in the description of the properties of conjugated systems and semiconductors through the analysis of specific cases (including general cases) that will allow a verification of the depth, of the coherence of the knowledge and methodology described in the course.